navkar/Predictions/README.md

 ### India in 2023 ###

 * Possibility of earthquake resulting in mass deaths
-* Possibility of Tsunami
+* Possibility of Tsunami.
+* Covid related sudden death are also possible

 ### January 2024 - 2025 ###

 * India rising to super power status.
-* Spirituality movement starting in India.
+* **Spirituality movement** starting in India.
   - Someone like `Vivekananda` or `Bhagat Singh` will be born and shall be lead the spirituality movement.
 * India shall be renamed to `Bharath`.
 * Significant possibility of India becoming vegetarian only (completely meat free)
 * Re-evaluation of non-hindu religions in India.
 * Meditation will be part of school education medium.
 * Teachers will be high demand and have more value.
+* Collapse of make-up/fashion/bollywood industry

 ### 2025 ###